Genetically altered animals

 Some farm animals, such as chickens, goats, cows and pigs, have also been genetically altered:

-- to try and reduce the impact they have on the environment, for example pigs who produce less polluting phosphorus and nitrogen in their faeces.
+- To try to reduce the impact they have on the environment for example, pigs who produce less polluting phosphorus and nitrogen in their faeces.

-- The increase in the number of GA animals used in research is reversing what was a downward trend in overall animal use.
+- More animals are being used - the increase in the number of GA animals used in research is reversing what was a downward trend in overall animal use.

-- Using vast numbers of animals in this way increases the perception of them as 'research tools', rather than sentient individuals, and lessens the value of animal life.
+- Animals aren't research tools - using vast numbers of animals in this way increases the perception of them as 'research tools', rather than sentient individuals, and lessens the value of animal life.

-We actively engage with all people involved in the use of animals in science, from governments and regulators, through to companies, universities, students and animal technologists to promote measures that reduce animal use and suffering by:
+We actively engage with all people involved in the use of animals in science, from governments and regulators to companies, universities, students and animal technologists, promoting measures that reduce animal use and suffering by:

-- helping students, researchers and technologists reflect on their attitudes to animals and their sentience (ability to experience suffering and positive emotions)
+- Helping students, researchers and technologists reflect on their attitudes to animals and their ability to experience suffering and positive emotions